Richard Morrison (architect): Life

 He was born at Midleton, County Cork, the son of John Morrison, also an architect.
 Originally intended for the church, he was eventually placed as a pupil with James Gandon, the celebrated architect, in Dublin.
 He obtained through his godfather, Richard Boyle, 2nd Earl of Shannon, a post in the ordnance department at Dublin, but this he abandoned. when he entered into full-time practice as an architect.
 He married Elizabeth Ould, daughter of the Reverend William Ould, and granddaughter of the noted physician Sir Fielding Ould, and had at least four children.

 Having resided for some time at Clonmel, where his second son, William Vitruvius was born, he moved about 1800 to Dublin and settled at Bray, County Wicklow.

 He died at Bray on 31 October 1849, and was buried in Mount Jerome Cemetery, Dublin.
 Other sources claim that his death was in 1844.

 He was a founder-member in 1839 and the first vice-president of the Royal Institute of the Architects of Ireland.
 In 1793 he published Useful and Ornamental Designs in Architecture.

 Works

 Morrison designed a number of works with his son, William Vitruvius Morrison, including: Baronscourt, near Newtownstewart in County Tyrone (from 1835); Killruddery House, near Bray in County Wicklow; Ballyfin, just north of Mountrath in County Laois; and Fota, near Cork in County Cork.
-Richard Morrison also designed Knockdrin Castle, just north of Mullingar in County Westmeath.
+Richard Morrison also designed Knockdrin Castle, just north of Mullingar in County Westmeath, and Naas Courthouse in County Kildare.

 A prominent work was his Gothic fantasy 1819 remodelling of Shelton Abbey, Arklow, County Wicklow.